-While bobs and lobs and mobs (that’s mid-bob, to the uninitiated) have all had their moment in the spotlight this year, summer’s hottest trend is a long, healthy mane.
+While bobs and lobs and mobs (that’s mid-bob, to the uninitiated) have all had their moment in the spotlight this year, winter’s hottest trend is a long, healthy mane.

 The fastest way to achieve the look is with extensions of course, but if you fancy doing it the old school way and growing out your current style, there are plenty of tricks you can employ to speed up the process.